Distillation is a process of filtering and purifying water, resulting in pure, pH-balanced h2o water. The process consists of the following:

 The boiling causes the pure water molecules to evaporate, leaving all impurities behind in the boiling pot.
 Impurities that distilling will remove include bacteria, viruses, heavy metals, salts, chemicals, and particulates.
-In short, it is a very effective method of creating safe water to drink.
+In short, it is a very effective method of creating safe drinking water.

 How Can I Make Distillation At Home?

-You can distill water at home On Stove, You’ll need:
+You can distill water at home.
+On the Stove, You’ll need the following:

 - A stove

-- A large pot (5+ gallons ideally) with a convex (curving out) lid.
+- Ideally, a large pot (5+ gallons) with a convex (curving out) lid.

 - A smaller bowl that fits into the pot

-How to make distilled water with a kettle by filling the pot about halfway with the water you’d like to distill.
+Make distilled water with a kettle by filling the pot halfway with the water you’d like to distill.
 Place the pot on a stove element and turn it to a temperature that will slowly boil the water.
-Place your bowl in the center of the pot, so it’s floating on the water.
-Place the lid of the pot upside down so it curved inwards; place ice cubes on top of the lid.
+Place your bowl in the center of the pot so it’s floating on the water.
+Place the lid of the pot upside down so it is curved inwards; place ice cubes on top of it.